sami-chaaban/starparser/README.md

         ...
 ```

-* An example showing how to keep only one of three particles of a helix
+* Here is a practical example showing how to keep only one of three particles of a helix

 ```python
 from starparser import fileparser